-- output jobs - background jobs

-in the case of background jobs we distinguish between:

-- local background jobs i.e. background jobs, which request services from their own application. - background jobs which request remote services There is more information on this in the section "UTM-controlled queues in distributed processing" on page 195ff.
+- output jobs - background jobs in the case of background jobs we distinguish between: - local background jobs i.e. background jobs, which request services from their own application. - background jobs which request remote services There is more information on this in the section "UTM-controlled queues in distributed processing".